mmistakes/minimal-mistakes/_posts/2023-05-26-http4s-authentication-part1.md

 ### 5.1 Session Authentication in Http4s

 For this implementation, we are going to reuse our code from the Digest Authentication section.
+We're going to illustrate this technique with an easy cipher &mdash; which should otherwise not be used in production &mdash; for you to understand the mechanics.

 The first thing we need is a way to generate the unique code that we will send to the client.